Wall Street holds steadier as bond yields and bitcoin stabilize

-NEW YORK (AP) — The U.S. stock market is holding relatively steady on Tuesday as both bond yields and bitcoin stabilize.
+NEW YORK (AP) — The U.S. stock market is bouncing back on Tuesday as both bond yields and bitcoin stabilize.

+Boeing soared 10% and was one of the strongest forces lifting the S&P 500.
+Chief Financial Officer Jay Malave said it expects growth next year in an underlying measure of how much cash it produces.

-MongoDB helped lead the market and jumped 23.4% after the database company delivered stronger results for the latest quarter than analysts expected.
-United Natural Foods also climbed after reporting a stronger profit than expected, and it rose 7.3%.
+MongoDB also helped lead the market and jumped 22.5% after the database company delivered stronger results for the latest quarter than analysts expected.
+United Natural Foods climbed after reporting a stronger profit than expected, and it rose 5%.

-Another potential warning about U.S. shoppers' strength came from the chief financial officer of Procter & Gamble, the giant behind Tide detergent, Ivory soap and Oral-B toothbrushes.
+Another potential warning about U.S. shoppers' strength came from the chief financial officer of Procter & Gamble, the giant behind Tide detergent and Ivory soap.
 Andre Schulten said the landscape for U.S. consumers is “volatile" at the moment, though still within the company's expectations.
-Procter & Gamble fell 2.3%.
+Procter & Gamble slipped 1%.

 The U.S. economy has been holding up overall, but that’s masking sharp divisions beneath the surface.
 Lower-income households are struggling with inflation that’s still higher than anyone would like.
 Richer households, meanwhile, are benefiting from a stock market that’s within 1% of its all-time high set in late October.

 In the bond market, Treasury yields were calming following their jumps the day before.
-The 10-year yield was holding at 4.09%, where it was late Monday, while the two-year yield eased to 3.52% from 3.54%.
+The 10-year yield edged down to 4.08% from 4.09% late Monday, while the two-year yield eased to 3.51% from 3.54%.

 Higher yields can drag prices lower for all kinds of investments, and those seen as the most expensive can take the biggest hit.